Former astronaut becomes first person to visit both space and the deepest place in the ocean

 "I felt like I was flying over a moonscape as we went along the bottom.
 I think I was probably seeing in my mind's eye or remembering some of the Apollo images from those missions, flying over this austere landscape.
 But this amazing moonscape is at the very bottom of our ocean on my home planet."

-Another space memory flew into her mind, as the vehicle started exploring the trench.
+Another space image flew into her mind, as the vehicle started exploring the trench.

 "When we finally saw the first of our scientific landers, it was as if I was an astronaut on Mars and I discovered some deep space probe that had gotten there before me.
 It just sort of came up out of the darkness.
 It's was very otherworldly," she says.